-FivePotatoe was created as a gift for my grandchildren but also serves other useful purposes.
+FivePotatoe was created as a gift for my grandchildren in Australia but also serves other useful purposes.
 It is simply a Balboa self-balancing robot from Pololu.
-This is a very nicely designed—both mechanically and electrically—robot which is infinitely modifiable, particularly since a Raspberry Pi can be directly mounted on the motherboard.
+This is a very nicely designed — both mechanically and electrically —robot which is infinitely modifiable, particularly since a Raspberry Pi can be directly mounted on the motherboard.
 The only significant addition is the BlueSMIRF module which allows it to be controlled from an Android app.
-You can see a short video here.

 A Raspberry Pi is not used here but any additional functionality would probably go on the “Pi” since there is little extra program space left on the Baloa’s 32U4.
 Adding a Pi to this increases the options tremendously.
 First of all, there is already Bluetooth on the Pi, so the BlueSMIRF is not needed.
 Secondly, a number of other options then become possible including the addition of other sensors along with more complex navigation.

 The balancing code used on FivePotatoe is derived from TwoPotatoe.
 I have not made TwoPotatoe’s code available since it is still under constant revision and, in addition, it is complex and difficult to understand.
 The basic algorithm is contained in FivePotatoe’s code so this is a good opportunity to expose it to a wider audience.
-FivePotatoe’s code is published here.
+You can find the code on Github.

 Here is some general information for anyone who would like to clone FivePotatoe.
-If you have questions, you can click the “Leave a Message” link at the top of this screen.
-A preferable option is to join the Pololu form and leave a reply to my post there.
+If you have questions, you can join the Pololu form and leave a reply to my post there.
 That way others can see your question and my response.

 - Other than connecting the BlueSMIRF to pins 1 and 2, and the button to pin 5, the Balboa board is completely unmodified.